jstrieb/quickserv/README.md

 - Star the repository and follow me on GitHub
 - Share and upvote on sites like Twitter, Reddit, and Hacker News
 - Report any bugs, glitches, or errors that you find
+- Translate into other languages so everyone can use the project
+- Build and share your own projects made with QuickServ

 These things motivate me to to keep sharing what I build, and they provide validation that my work is appreciated!
 They also help me improve the project.